jjfeng/MIMIC-IV-Data-Pipeline/README.md

 ### Custom notes:
+* diagnosis codes are only for that admission. it doesnt contain historical diagnoses or problems

 * To get metadata for ICD10 codes: download http://medical.sourceforge.net/
 This is license GPL v3.
 Should you download the tar and extract it in the health_icd10 folder there is xml files that has the correct information